mjyc/cycle-robot-drivers/slides/20190327_rosseattlemeetup/slides.md

 Note:

 Encourage ROS users to try reactive programming.
-Encourage web developers to program robots / use ROS.
+Encourage web developers to program robots/use ROS. as I'd like to see web developers and roboticists working closer since both communities have a lot to learn from each other.

 ---

 ## Conclusion

 * Cycle.js + ROS as a reactive programming solution for robot applications
-* Use-case demonstrations
-* Try reactive programming in your next project!
+* The [functional reactive programming](http://conal.net/papers/icfp97/) and side-effect separation (i.e., [ports and adapters pattern](http://wiki.c2.com/?PortsAndAdaptersArchitecture)) can be applied without using Cycle.js

 ---